Product Id: 24885163

 Mfr Part #: I350F2

-The new Intel Ethernet Server Adapter I350-F2 builds on Intel's extended history of excellence in Ethernet products.
-Intel continues its market leadership with this new generation of PCIe GbE network adapters.
+The Intel Ethernet Server Adapter I350-F2 builds on Intel's extended history of excellence in Ethernet products.
+Intel continues its market leadership with this generation of PCIe GbE network adapters.
 Built with the bridgeless Intel I350 Ethernet Controller, these adapters represent the next step in the GbE networking evolution for the enterprise and data center by introducing new levels of performance through industry-leading enhancements for both virtualized and iSCSI Unified Networking environments.
-This new family of adapters also includes new power management technologies such as Energy Efficient Ethernet (EEE) and DMA Coalescing (DMAC).
-Intel Ethernet - It just works!
+This family of adapters also includes power management technologies such as Energy Efficient Ethernet (EEE) and DMA Coalescing (DMAC).

 - Halogen-free dual- or quad-port Gigabit Ethernet adapters